by Tracy Johnson

 How can you start faster and get into the content quickly?
-If the hook is that important, should you devote more preparation time to finding the one(s) that will work best?
+If a personality has only 7 seconds to capture or lose attention, the hook is critical.
+Maybe you could devote more preparation time to finding one that will work best?

 Attracting a larger audience is hard.
 When you have them, keep them.
-You’ll be amazed at how it raises your audience levels.
+You’ll be amazed at how it raises audience levels.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?